nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```

 ### 4.5 Taking quizzes <a name = "takeQuiz"> </a>
+Once you have added the necessary flashcards, you can use the Quiz functionality to test yourself.
+This would
+let you gauge how much you understand from the material.
+This will be beneficial if you are running out of time
+to revise your own notes.

-Prints the questions from the flashcards and requires the user to complete the quiz within a
+In this feature, the application prints the questions from the flashcards stored in the application.
+You need to complete the quiz within a
-certain time limit.There are two types of quizzes :
+certain time limit.
+There are two types of quizzes :
 * SubjectQuiz
 * TopicQuiz

 #### 4.5.1 Subject quiz
-Prints out all the questions that have been saved in all of the topics in the subjects.The user is given
+This type of quiz helps you prepare for a particular subject.The application prints out the questions from the topics present in a subject.
-2 minutes to complete the quiz.
+You have 2 minutes to complete the quiz.

 Format: `quiz NAMEOFSUBJECT`<br>
 Example: `quiz Maths`